Persona-Augmented Benchmarking: Evaluating LLMs Across Diverse Writing Styles: Our Benchmark Augmentation Pipeline

 \looseness=-1 We perform two corrections for sampling bias that may result from entailment-checking.
 Each persona retains a different subset of entailed prompts due to question complexity, possible LLM rephrasing errors, and difficulties adapting to various writing styles.
 We account for sampling bias resulting from the former two events by: (1) weighting each persona by the number of prompts it successfully entailed when calculating average performance across personas, and (2) stratifying the original benchmark by question difficulty.
 Specifically, we use k-means clustering ($k=10$) on the average performance of each original prompt across all evaluation models.
 Then we apply a standard post-stratified estimator \citep{cochran1977sampling} to re-balance difficulty across the entailed set.
 See \cref{app:poststratify} for the full correction procedure.

-We systematically evaluate LLM performance across three versions of each benchmark: the original examples, SAE-rephrased examples, and persona-based rephrased examples.
-We isolate the effects of the rephrasing process from those of introducing diverse writing styles by considering the former two versions as baselines.
+We systematically evaluate LLM performance across three versions of each benchmark: original examples, SAE-rephrased examples, and persona-based rephrased examples.
+To isolate the effects of introducing diverse writing styles from a model having poor rephrasing abilities, we use both the original and SAE-rephrased examples as baselines.
+This design allows us to distinguish between performance degradation due to a poor rephrasing model (by comparing original to SAE-rephrased examples) and the effects of persona-induced writing styles (by comparing persona-based rephrased examples with SAE-rephrased examples).